-As with anything new, growing microgreens for the first time can seem like a daunting task.
+As with anything new, growing microgreens for the first time can seem daunting.

-If you’ve never grown microgreens I’m sure you have lots of questions.
-Such as, “What supplies are needed?”; “How variety of microgreen to start with?”; “How wet does the soil need to be?”; “How much light do they need?”
+If you’ve never grown microgreens, I’m sure you have many questions.
+Such as, “What supplies are needed?”; “How variety of microgreens to start with?”; “How wet does the soil need to be?”; “How much light do they need?”

 Growing Microgreens for the First Time -Easy Peasy

-Home Microgreens makes it easy for first timer and for that matter anyone who has already grown microgreens to produce excellent trays of nutritious greens.
+Home Microgreens makes it easy for first-timers and, for that matter, anyone who has already grown microgreens to produce excellent trays of nutritious greens.

-In the video below, I explain the supplies you need, show you how to plant your first microgreen tray, how to water and grow your microgreens, and when to harvest them.
+In the video below, I explain the supplies you need, how to plant your first microgreen tray, how to water and grow your microgreens, and when to harvest them.

 How easy is it to plant or sow your first microgreen tray?

 Even while explaining the process, it takes me less than 10 minutes.
-In fact, once you get the steps down it takes about 3-minutes to plant a tray of microgreens with my starter kit.
+Once you get the steps down, it takes about 3 minutes to plant a tray of microgreens with my starter kit.

 After that, the seeds and plants take over.
 You will have to water them once or twice, but besides that, the plants do the rest.